 The big reason was hidden above in Section A…the ability to not have a bullet button and use your magazine release as it was intended.

 And for those who have standard/high-capacity magazines, you are only allowed to use them in “featureless” builds.
-Bullet-button rifles have a maximum of 10 round magazines.
+Bullet-button rifles have a maximum of 10-round magazines.

 However, this is set to change in California with the new Gunmageddon Laws.
-Now the primary bonus of making a featureless rifle is so you do not have to register it as an assault weapon.
+Now the primary bonus of making a featureless rifle is that you do not have to register it as an assault weapon.

 Those standard/high-cap magazines I talked about above…they were scheduled to become illegal in CA on July 1, 2017 but the law was blocked by a judge.

-California Assault Weapon Laws (2017+)
+California Assault Weapon Laws (2019+)

 Again, I’m not a lawyer and this is not legal advice.
-Also, this doesn’t cover all the “Gunmageddon Laws,” just the main ones that deal with AR-15’s and featureless rifles.
+Also, this doesn’t cover all the “Gunmageddon Laws,” just the main ones that deal with AR-15s and featureless rifles.

 - As of January 1, 2017, you can no longer buy/make/import the standard bullet-buttoned AR-15 as we know it since it is now an assault rifle.
 The definition of a “fixed magazine” was changed from having to use a tool to something that requires disassembly of the firearm action.